SupratikSaha/Kaggle-Detecting-Duplicate-Question-Pairs-on-Quora/README.md

 ## Submission Details

-My submission had a log loss score of 0.13499 on the private leader board and 0.13264 on the public leader board
+The submission had a log loss score of 0.13499 on the private leader board and 0.13264 on the public leader board

-On the private leader board this translates to a rank of 38 out of 3304 submissions

-This ranks within top 1% of submissions

 ![My Submission](images/kaggle_submission_score.jpg)